MujahidMalik7/Named_Entity_Recognizer/README.md

 - Model Evaluation & Comparison on a dataset.
 - Deployment of the best-performing model using Streamlit for an interactive NER highlighter app.
+- Command-line interface to run NER analyses directly from the terminal, allowing batch or interactive text processing without UI.

 ---